firozkhan18/Java-Evaluations/java-basic-exercises.md

 1. Write a Java program to create a class called Person with private instance variables name, age. and country.
 Provide public getter and setter methods to access and modify these variables.

-Click me to see the solution

 2. Write a Java program to create a class called BankAccount with private instance variables accountNumber and balance.
 Provide public getter and setter methods to access and modify these variables.

-Click me to see the solution

 3. Write a Java program to create a class called Rectangle with private instance variables length and width.
 Provide public getter and setter methods to access and modify these variables.

-Click me to see the solution

 4. Write a Java program to create a class called Employee with private instance variables employee_id, employee_name, and employee_salary.
 Provide public getter and setter methods to access and modify the id and name variables, but provide a getter method for the salary variable that returns a formatted string.

-Click me to see the solution

 5. Write a Java program to create a class called Circle with a private instance variable radius.
 Provide public getter and setter methods to access and modify the radius variable.
 However, provide two methods called calculateArea() and calculatePerimeter() that return the calculated area and perimeter based on the current radius value.

-Click me to see the solution

 6. Write a Java program to create a class called Car with private instance variables company_name, model_name, year, and mileage.
 Provide public getter and setter methods to access and modify the company_name, model_name, and year variables.
 However, only provide a getter method for the mileage variable.

-Click me to see the solution

 7. Write a Java program to create a class called Student with private instance variables student_id, student_name, and grades.
 Provide public getter and setter methods to access and modify the student_id and student_name variables.
 However, provide a method called addGrade() that allows adding a grade to the grades variable while performing additional validation.

-Click me to see the solution
 https://www.w3resource.com/java-exercises/index-polymorphism.php
 Polymorphism

 In Core, Java Polymorphism is one of easy concept to understand.
 Polymorphism definition is that Poly means many and morphos means forms.
 It describes the feature of languages that allows the same word or symbol to be interpreted correctly in different situations based on the context.
 There are two types of Polymorphism available in Java.
 For example, in English, the verb “run” means different things if you use it with “a footrace,” a “business,” or “a computer.”
 You understand the meaning of “run” based on the other words used with it.
 Check out this article for more information.

 1. Write a Java program to create a base class Animal (Animal Family) with a method called Sound().
 Create two subclasses Bird and Cat.
 Override the Sound() method in each subclass to make a specific sound for each animal.
-Click me to see the solution

 2. Write a Java program to create a class Vehicle with a method called speedUp().
 Create two subclasses Car and Bicycle.
 Override the speedUp() method in each subclass to increase the vehicle's speed differently.
-Click me to see the solution

 3. Write a Java program to create a base class Shape with a method called calculateArea().
 Create three subclasses: Circle, Rectangle, and Triangle.
 Override the calculateArea() method in each subclass to calculate and return the shape's area.
-Click me to see the solution

 4. Write a Java program to create a class Employee with a method called calculateSalary().
 Create two subclasses Manager and Programmer.
 In each subclass, override the calculateSalary() method to calculate and return the salary based on their specific roles.
-Click me to see the solution

 5. Write a Java program to create a base class Sports with a method called play().
 Create three subclasses: Football, Basketball, and Rugby.
 Override the play() method in each subclass to play a specific statement for each sport.
-Click me to see the solution

 6. Write a Java program to create a class Shape with methods getArea() and getPerimeter().
 Create three subclasses: Circle, Rectangle, and Triangle.
 Override the getArea() and getPerimeter() methods in each subclass to calculate and return the area and perimeter of the respective shapes.
-Click me to see the solution

 7. Write a Java program to create a base class Animal with methods move() and makeSound().
 Create two subclasses Bird and Panthera.
 Override the move() method in each subclass to describe how each animal moves.
 Also, override the makeSound() method in each subclass to make a specific sound for each animal.
-Click me to see the solution

 8. Write a Java program to create a base class Shape with methods draw() and calculateArea().
 Create three subclasses: Circle, Square, and Triangle.
 Override the draw() method in each subclass to draw the respective shape, and override the calculateArea() method to calculate and return the area of each shape.
-Click me to see the solution

 9. Write a Java program to create a base class BankAccount with methods deposit() and withdraw().
 Create two subclasses SavingsAccount and CheckingAccount.
 Override the withdraw() method in each subclass to impose different withdrawal limits and fees.
-Click me to see the solution

 10. Write a Java program to create a base class Animal with methods eat() and sound().
 Create three subclasses: Lion, Tiger, and Panther.
 Override the eat() method in each subclass to describe what each animal eats.
 In addition, override the sound() method to make a specific sound for each animal.
-Click me to see the solution

 11. Write a Java program to create a base class Vehicle with methods startEngine() and stopEngine().
 Create two subclasses Car and Motorcycle.
 Override the startEngine() and stopEngine() methods in each subclass to start and stop the engines differently.
-Click me to see the solution

 12. Write a Java program to create a base class Shape with methods draw() and calculateArea().
 Create two subclasses Circle and Cylinder.
 Override the draw() method in each subclass to draw the respective shape.
 In addition, override the calculateArea() method in the Cylinder subclass to calculate and return the total surface area of the cylinder.
-Click me to see the solution

 https://www.w3resource.com/java-exercises/string/index.php
 1. Write a Java program to get the character at the given index within the string.